Skip to main content

 Cancelling an in-flight upload

-Sending DELETE to the session URL cancels the upload and soft-deletes the underlying asset row:
+Sending DELETE to the upload URL cancels the upload and deletes the underlying asset:

 -H "Authorization: Bearer $TOKEN" \